arangodb/graph-importer/README.md

 This will create a clique graph on 1000 vertices in the database.
 The vertex collection will be `cliqueVertices`, the edge collection `cliqueEdges`, the graph itself `Clique`.
 Any existing object with the same name will be overwritten.
-The vertices will have a random number between 0.1 and 0.9 as an attribute, the edges - between 0.2 and 0.8.
+The vertices will have a random number between `0.1` and `0.9` as an attribute, the edges - between `0.2` and `0.8`.

-- Generating a "cliques-graph": a dijoint union of 100 cliques such that
+- Generating a "cliques-graph": a disjoint union of 100 cliques such that
-    - in a clique, an edge is missing with probability 0.4;
+    - in a clique, an edge is missing with probability `0.4`;
-    - any two cliques are connected with probability 0.7;
+    - any two cliques are connected with probability `0.7`;
-    - an edge between two connected cliques exists with probability 0.3:
+    - an edge between two connected cliques exists with probability `0.3`.

 ```commandline
 python generator.py http://localhost:8529/_db/_system cliques-graph